Khongchai/web-spirograph/README.md

   currentId: number,
   cache: Record<number, number> // For memoization
 ): number {
-  // If has gone through this parent before, return immediately with the parent's level. if (cache[parentId]) {
+  // If has gone through this parent before, return immediately with the parent's level + the counter we got so far. if (cache[parentId]) {
     return levelCounter + cache[parentId];
   }
+  // -1 is the base level.
   if (parentId === -1) {
     cache[currentId] = levelCounter;
     return levelCounter;
   }

-  let parentParams =
+  // grab parent and grandparent param for the recursive call. let parentParams =
     cycloidControls.current.cycloidManager.getSingleCycloidParamFromId(
       parentId